 TLS: Your work seems so timeless as it rarely depicts contemporary forms but rather nature, and sexual encounters.
 Has your work always been like this?

-JF: My writing process usually begins with a single image, which, having been conceived, then extends branches which begin to form a story.
-Sometimes that image is something modern (for example, the haunting text messages in "River of Tears"), but often it's something that doesn't make sense in a story set today, so I adapt the setting to the needs of the story.
+JF: My writing process usually begins with a single image, which, having been conceived, then extends branches that begin to form a story.
+Sometimes that image is something modern (for example, the haunting text messages in “River of Tears”), but often it’s something that doesn’t make sense in a story set today, so I adapt the setting to the needs of the story.
 My book Black is the Color begins with a sailor being matter-of-factly dismissed from a galleon and set adrift in the middle of the ocean, which seemed to me, not necessarily more likely, but maybe easier to swallow if it were set a few hundred years ago, when people were more barbaric.
-That's a joke.
+That’s a joke.
 There were both practical and philosophical reasons it should take place during the Age of Discovery.
 In particular I wanted to draw the Golden Hind.
-When I do write something set in the past, I guess you could say I'm looking for timeless elements in it, the smell of rain or bread, the stab of jealousy, the flinch after you say something dumb, moments that dissolve the emotional distance of history.
-But I hope I practice this in moderation – it's a dangerous and false to imply too much similarity between ourselves and our ancestors.
+When I do write something set in the past, I guess you could say I’m looking for timeless elements in it, the smell of rain or bread, the stab of jealousy, the flinch after you say something dumb, moments that dissolve the emotional distance of history.
+But I hope I practice this in moderation – it’s a dangerous and false to imply too much similarity between ourselves and our ancestors.

 JF: Thematically, yes, I write about the things I like to read about, but the work I make isn’t much like the work I consume, with the possible exception of my erstwhile TCJ column, Symbol Reader.
 I only write fiction comics, but I prefer to read nonfiction: history, cultural analysis, instructional manuals, poetry, advice columns, true crime.
 I’m extremely curious, especially about the mundane details of other people’s lives.
 I bought a few Foxfire books at the thrift store last year and then I wanted everyone I wrote about to be drop-spinning, or wortcunning, or entertaining haints.
 When I wrote Palm Ash, a short comic about martyrs set in ancient Rome, I included details borrowed from my high school Latin textbooks, the Liber Peristephanon, The Little Flowers of Saint Francis, the I, Claudius miniseries, Those About to Die by Daniel P. Mannix, and Fabiola, all of which I had first read for pleasure rather than research.